Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsubsection{Convergence in total variation and tightness}

-The question of when does the limit in~\eqref{eq:reclims2} hold in total variation has a straightforward answer involving the notion of \emph{tightness}\footnote{Here, we are topologising the state space using the discrete metric so that the compact sets are the finite sets.}: \begin{definition}[Tightness] A sequence $(\rho_n)_{n\in\n}$ of probability distributions on $\s$ is tight if and only if for every $\varepsilon>0$ there exists a finite set $F$ such that $\rho_n(F)\geq 1-\varepsilon$ for all $n$ in $\n$. \end{definition} We then have the following corollary of Theorem~\ref{thrm:pointlims}: \begin{corollary} Suppose that the period $d$ in~\eqref{eq:periodlcm} of the chain is finite and let $\cal{R}_+$ be the set of positive recurrent states.
+The question `under what circumstances does \eqref{eq:reclims2} hold in total variation?' has a straightforward answer involving the notion of \emph{tightness}\footnote{Here, we are topologising the state space using the discrete metric so that the compact sets are the finite sets.}: \begin{definition}[Tightness] A sequence $(\rho_n)_{n\in\n}$ of probability distributions on $\s$ is tight if and only if for every $\varepsilon>0$ there exists a finite set $F$ such that $\rho_n(F)\geq 1-\varepsilon$ for all $n$ in $\n$. \end{definition} We then have the following corollary of Theorem~\ref{thrm:pointlims}: \begin{corollary} Suppose that the period $d$ in~\eqref{eq:periodlcm} of the chain is finite and let $\cal{R}_+$ be the set of positive recurrent states.
 The following are equivalent: \begin{enumerate}[label=(\roman*),noitemsep] \item The chain enters $\cal{R}_+$ with probability one: $\Pbl{\{\phi_{\cal{R}_+}<\infty\}}=1$. \item The time-varying law $(p_n)_{n\in\n}$ is tight. \item (Aperiodic case) The limit~\eqref{eq:reclims2} holds in total variation: with $\norm{\cdot}$ as in~\eqref{eq:tvnorm},

 \end{enumerate} \end{corollary} \begin{proof}To not turn this proof into a notational horror show, we only consider the aperiodic case.
 To argue the equivalence of $(i)$ and $(ii)$ for the periodic case, use~\eqref{eq:reclims2p} and \eqref{eq:pigs} analogously to how we use \eqref{eq:reclims2} and \eqref{eq:pigmassdt} below.